luweiguo511/BankSwitch/README.md

 - EFR32BG21

 # Getting Started #
-Review the following material before starting the Bluetooth 5 labs.
+Review the following material before starting this labs.
 Ensure that you have the correct hardware and software to successfully complete the labs.

 ## Hardware Requirements ##
 Silicon Labs Thunderboard BG22 Kit: SLTB010A
-EFR32BG22 Soc
+-	EFR32BG22C224F512IM40 Soc
+-	6-axis IMU (Inertial Measurement Unit): TDK InvenSense ICM-20648
 ## Software Requirements ##
-Simplicity Studio v5
+- Simplicity Studio v5
-Gecko SDK v3.0 with the Bluetooth stack installed EFRConnect Mobile App
+- Gecko SDK v3.1 (GSTK) or obove with the Bluetooth stack installed
+- EFRConnect Mobile App
+-	If you have problem to access Google Play in china mainland, try link here
+-	If you have problem to access Apple store or don’t have an account, try link here.

 ## Install Tools ##
 Download and install Simplicity Studio 5 if it is not already installed.